Welcome to the Holy Cross!

 During the last decades the congregation was rather small, even in Estonian terms.
 Thus some few years ago the number of the faithful was about 90.
 But during the last years there has been a remarkable growth of the numbers.
 We are witnessing not only the growth of numbers but also the growth of real activity among all generations.

-In 2012 the number of active members in the congregation was 269.
-According to the church law the “active members” are those who have paid their church tax annually.
+In 2015 the number of active members in the congregation was 298.
+According to the church law the “active members” are those who have donated to the congregation annually.
 To keep accounts of all the baptized members has been almost impossible due to several reasons, among which the period of atheistic Soviet regime is not negligible.